IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/service-spec-query.md

 ```

 Notice that it looks exactly like the specification in the previous section.
 An address and port number in a query
-implies that the client already knows where the service is.
-Thus the client need not search for the service,
+implies that the client already knows where the service is, thus, iecf will not search for the service.
+Instead,
-it can connect to it directly by using the function {@link module:main.createClientForGivenService}.
+a client instance connected to a service at the given address and port will be returned.
 Also,
 notice the `comm_params` field which tells the `zmqpubsub` plugin to make an insecure connection to the found service.

 [1]: http://en.wikipedia.org/wiki/Multicast_DNS